clojurewerkz/cassaforte.docs/articles/advanced_options.md

 (cp/exponential-reconnection-policy 100 1000)
 ```

+### Constant reconnectoin policy

+Constant reconnectoin policy waits for the fixed period of time
+between reconnection attempts.

-`clojurewerkz.cassaforte.policies/exponential-reconnection-policy` is used
+`clojurewerkz.cassaforte.policies/constant-reconnection-policy` is used
 to instantiate the policy:

-Constant reconnectoin policy waits for the fixed period of time
-between reconnection attempts:

 ```clojure
 (client/constant-reconnection-policy 100)